jjant/trivia-challenge/README.md

 * `/api` Contains API setup and functions to interact with it.

 * `/config` Contains application-level configuration, such as global styles.

+## Development time

+This project took about 7 hours from planning/project design to complete implementation.